tayloraswift/snippets-example/Sources/Articles/docs.docc/SwiftPM Snippets.md

 Create a markdown article named `My article.md` in the `docs.docc` directory.

+@Code(name: "My article.md", file: "My article (2).md.txt")

+In the example above, we have specified the Snippet to include by `path` identity.
+Despite its naming, the `path` syntax is not a file path.
+The first component is the name of the package **as specified by the ``PackageDescription/Package/name`` field in the manifest**.
+The second component is always the string `Snippets`.
+The third component is the Snippet ID, which is the name of the Snippet file without the `.swift` extension.
+If the Snippet ID contains special characters, you should pass the ID as-is, without replacing any characters.

+Some documentation engines such as Unidoc support referencing Snippets by `id`.

 @Code(name: "My article.md", file: "My article (1).md.txt")

-If the Snippet ID contains special characters, you should pass the ID as-is, without replacing any characters.
+>   Important:
+>   DocC does not currently support referencing Snippets by ID.
+Instead, you must use the fully-qualified `path` syntax to reference a Snippet.

 You should now have a project layout that looks like this: